hizabov/animation_data_transfer/Readme.txt

     Effective only on same rig.
 Inbetween keys if kept will help in transferring the animation more accurately.

 Usage:
     Used for transferring animation from a low poly workable model to the high resolution renderable version of the same model.

+Follow the below mentioned steps for usage:
 1. Open the Script Editor in Maya.
 2. Copy the script to the Python tab.
 3. Change the filepath on line numbers 6 and 96 to the same file.